What Are Maine Coons Like As Pets: Breed Facts

 5. Social Needs

-This is because Maine Coons are massively social felines and become depressed and unhappy if their owners leave them alone for several hours at a time, on a regular basis.
+This is because they are massively social felines and become depressed and unhappy if their owners leave them alone for several hours at a time, regularly.

 6. Life Expectancy